GIS-S-mart/3D_modelling_VR/README.md

 - The VE shall be operated in a head-mounted device

-## Datasets
-- Preliminary design of an Electro-Mechanical Actuator (EMA) for architecture trade-off analysis [add DOI]

 ## Comparison
 [T] capability evaluated by test with trial or open source license [D] capability evaluated by face-to-face or web-based demonstration (videos, images, etc.)